 - qlong, the Long queue: This queue is intended for long production runs.
-It is required that active project with nonzero remaining resources is specified to enter the qlong.
+It is required that an active project with nonzero remaining resources is specified to enter the qlong.
 Only 60 nodes without acceleration may be accessed via the qlong queue.
-Full nodes, 16 cores per node are allocated.
+Full nodes, 16 cores per node, are allocated.
 The queue runs with medium priority and no special authorization is required to use it.
-The maximum runtime in qlong is 144 hours (three times of the standard qprod time - 3 x 48 h).
+The maximum runtime in qlong is 144 hours (three times that of the standard qprod time - 3 x 48 h).

-- qnvidia, qmic, qfat, the Dedicated queues: The queue qnvidia is dedicated to access the Nvidia accelerated nodes, the qmic to access MIC nodes and qfat the Fat nodes.
-It is required that active project with nonzero remaining resources is specified to enter these queues.
-23 nvidia, 4 mic and 2 fat nodes are included.
-Full nodes, 16 cores per node are allocated.
+- qnvidia, qmic, qfat, the Dedicated queues: The queue qnvidia is dedicated to accessing the Nvidia accelerated nodes, the qmic to accessing MIC nodes and qfat the Fat nodes.
+It is required that an active project with nonzero remaining resources is specified to enter these queues.
+23 nvidia, 4 mic, and 2 fat nodes are included.
+Full nodes, 16 cores per node, are allocated.
 The queues run with very high priority, the jobs will be scheduled before the jobs coming from the qexp queue.
-An PI needs explicitly ask support for authorization to enter the dedicated queues for all users associated to her/his Project.
+An PI needs to explicitly ask support for authorization to enter the dedicated queues for all users associated with her/his project.

-- qfree, The Free resource queue: The queue qfree is intended for utilization of free resources, after a Project exhausted all its allocated computational resources (Does not apply to DD projects by default.
-DD projects have to request for persmission on qfree after exhaustion of computational resources.).
-It is required that active project is specified to enter the queue, however no remaining resources are required.
+- qfree, The Free resource queue: The queue qfree is intended for utilization of free resources, after a project has exhausted all of its allocated computational resources (Does not apply to DD projects by default; DD projects have to request persmission to use qfree after exhaustion of computational resources).
+It is required that an active project is specified to enter the queue, however no remaining resources are required.
 Consumed resources will be accounted to the Project.
 Access to the qfree queue is automatically removed if consumed resources exceed 120% of the resources allocated to the Project.
 Only 180 nodes without accelerators may be accessed from this queue.
-Full nodes, 16 cores per node are allocated.
+Full nodes, 16 cores per node, are allocated.
 The queue runs with very low priority and no special authorization is required to use it.
 The maximum runtime in qfree is 12 hours.

-The job wall clock time defaults to half the maximum time, see table above.
+The job wall clock time defaults to half the maximum time, see the table above.
 Longer wall time limits can be set manually, see examples.